 This Pathway is for students who excel at Mathematics, especially Algebra and those who intend to study Mathematics, Science, Engineering or Medicine at university.
-If you already know which course you want to study post-school, please visit university websites to see if you need ATAR Mathematics Methods as a prerequisite.
+If students already know which university course they want to study post- high school, they are recommended to visit university websites to determine if ATAR Mathematics Methods is a pre-requisite for their desired course.